 Go Cheap or Not?

-The benefit of buying a cheap bow is that you can test out if archery is really something for you without spending to much money in the process.
-The downside is if you really enjoy archery and eventually you need to upgrade from the cheap version.
-Well now you have spent 200 Dollars already and that can be hard for someone.
+The benefit of buying a cheap bow is that you can test if Archery is something for you without spending too much money.
+The downside is that you enjoy Archery and eventually need to upgrade from the cheap version.
+Well, now you have already spent 200 dollars, which can be hard for someone.

-The reason for buying an expensive bow would be better is that it would save you money in the long term.
-Instead of having to upgrade your bow after a few months you would already have a good bow that you could use for years.
+Buying an expensive bow would be better because it would save you money in the long term.
+Instead of upgrading your bow after a few months, you would already have a good one that you could use for years.

-The bow is not the only expense, let me breakdown all other costs including the bow too.
-But first let’s start off with what you actually need for archery.
+The bow is not the only expense; let me break down all other costs, including the bow.
+But first, let’s start with what you need for Archery.

 This is the biggest decision you will make regarding your purchases.
 It’s important to get this one right.
-As I mentioned above your price point will depend on your passion and your drive.
-It’s important to be honest with yourself if you think you are doing archery for a long time.
+As I mentioned above, your price point will depend on your passion and drive.
+Be honest with yourself if you think you have been doing Archery for a long time.

 Choosing your arrows has to match your desires.
-If you want to go bow hunting you need arrows for hunting, if you want to shoot at targets you need arrows suitable for that.
-Arrows comes in different matierials.
-The most common is aluminum, wood, carbon, fiberglass and composite arrows.
-I am not going to tell you about all the different arrows because there are only a few i actually recommend you to use.
+If you want to go bow hunting, you need arrows for hunting; if you want to shoot at targets, you need arrows suitable for that.
+Arrows come in different materials.
+The most common is aluminum, wood, carbon, fiberglass, and composite arrows.
+I will not tell you about all the different arrows because there are only a few I recommend you use.

-- fiberglass arrows are great if you want to go cheap.
-If you want to have some sort of course or where beginners are going to practice and where arrows can break easily.
-They are not the same quality and won’t perform as well as the other arrows I will mention, but that’s why they are great for starts who just want to test out archery.
+- Fiberglass arrows are great if you want to go cheap.
+Suppose you want to have some course where beginners will practice and where arrows can break easily.
+They are not the same quality and won’t perform as well as the other arrows I will mention, but they are great for starts who want to test out Archery.

-- Carbon is the favorite for many hunters.
+- Carbon is the favorite of many hunters.
 They are robust; they can come in custom sizes and are priced in the middle range.
 They are lightweight and fast.

-- Aluminum this is the perfect arrow for a beginner who wants to perform well, but at the same time not breaking his budget.
+- Aluminum is the perfect arrow for a beginner who wants to perform well but at the same time not break his budget.
 They are straight and robust.
 And they come in a lot of different sizes and diameters.
 They are even competition worthy at certain distances.
-If you are starting, this is the one I suggest you go with if you are not thinking about going hunting in the near future.
+If you are starting, this is the one I suggest you go with if you are not thinking about going hunting shortly.
 Because then a Carbon arrow would be a better investment.

 Now you are set with both a bow and arrow.
 Now you want something to shoot at.
-Shooting in your house wall wont be a good solution for long.
-So you need a target.
-This can be a hard one since there are so many options, but luckely I have field tested a dosen and found a few that is really great and can fit your budget.
+Shooting in your house wall wont be a good solution for a long.
+So it would be best if you had a target.
+This can be a hard one since there are so many options, but luckily I have field tested a dozen and found a few that is great and can fit your budget.

-I have choosen my two favorites the rino and the bone collector.
-I have choosen these two mainly out of two points.
-Durability, this is the most important one.
+I have chosen my two favorites, the rino, and the bone collector.
+I have chosen these two mainly out of two points.
+Durability is the most important one.
 You want a target that will last you for several years and stay in the shape you bought it.
-Secound is price point.
-We want to keep our prices low when we start out so I choose one option that is higher priced and one lower priced.
+The second is the price point.
+We want to keep our prices low when we start, so I chose one higher and one lower-priced option.
 So you can choose what you feel fits you.

 The DIY.
 I nearly forgot to mention this.
 But making one yourself is a great option too.
-We have a article on that here ( Link to DIY targets) this is a article on making broad head targets, but the same principles and targets works for all purposes.
+We have an article on that here ( Link to DIY targets).
+This article is about making broad head targets, but the same principles and targets work for all purposes.

-It can be a great idea to make yourself one if you are not sure if you are going to stick with archery in the long run.
-Making one yourself is cheaper, but it will take a bit of a time.
-So prepare for that, but otherwise it works great.
+Making yourself, one can be a great idea if you are unsure if you will stick with Archery in the long run.
+Making one yourself is cheaper, but it will take some time.
+So prepare for that, but otherwise, it works great.

 The Bone Collector 400 F.P.S

-The Bone Collector is a great target for anyone starting out.
-You have the option on amazon to buy the size and layers you prefer.
-Its a great target with different target variations.
-Giving you the option to play games or practising for your next compeition or hunt.
+The Bone Collector is a great target for anyone starting.
+You can buy the size and layers you prefer on Amazon.
+It’s a great target with different target variations.
+You are giving you the option to play games or practice for your next competition or hunt.

-Its well made made and design to make it easy for you to pull out your arrows.
-Preventing the material to be ripped out or damaged.
-This can happen to a lot of cheaper targets and the target wont last very long.
+It’s well-made and designed to make it easy to pull out your arrows.
+It prevents the material from being ripped out or damaged.
+This can happen to many cheaper targets, and the target won’t last very long.

-The Rinehart Rhine block is also a great choice when it comes to targets.
-Its one of the most populare targets out there and its for a reason.
-Both targets I have mentioned is great for practising outside, they can tolereate heavy wheater conditions.
+The Rinehart Rhine block is also a great choice regarding targets.
+It’s one of the most popular targets out there for a reason.
+Both targets I have mentioned are great for practicing outside; they can tolerate heavy wheater conditions.
 Just wanted to mention that.

-It comes with a 3D range target option, where you can practise for your 3D archery competition if thats something you are interested in.
-If you havent looked in to 3D archery yet, I suggest you to do so.
-Its really a fun thing to do and you can meet a lot of awesome people.
+It comes with a 3D range target option, where you can practice for your 3D archery competition if you are interested.
+If you haven’t looked into 3D Archery yet, I suggest you do so.
+It’s really fun to do, and you can meet many awesome people.

-Practising archery is fun, but even more fun when you can make the shots you want.
-To do so you need to adjust and learn how and where to shoot.
-The nocking point will help you to do so by helping you place the arrow at the same position every time you shoot.
+Practicing Archery is fun, but even more fun when you can make the shots you want.
+To do so, you need to adjust and learn how and where to shoot.
+The nocking point will help you to do so by helping you place the arrow in the same position every time you shoot.

 Stringing your bow can be hard and dangerous for you and your bow.
-To string your bow you need to bend your limbs to make the bow bend, making it possible to string it.
-In this process you can damage the limbs by either pushing them on the ground and other ways.
+To string your bow, you need to bend your limbs to make the bow bend, making it possible to string it.
+In this process, you can damage the limbs by either pushing them on the ground or other ways.

-Thats why I suggest you to buy one.
-Because the price of a stringer is dirt cheap in comparission of ruining your limbs.
-I will link to my own bow stringer here ( Link to amazon )
+That’s why I suggest you buy one.
+Because the price of a stringer is dirt cheap compared to ruining your limbs.
+I will link to my bow stringer here ( Link to amazon )

-To maintain your bow and make it last for a long time you want to unstring your bow.
+To maintain your bow and make it last longer, you want to unstring it.
 It depends on which material the bow is off, but I am not going in-depth about that.
-If you want too read on it we have an article her
+If you want to read about it, we have an article here.

 Additional Archery Equipment, Not Must-Haves

-Shooting archery can hurt.
-Excpecially when the bow string hit your for arm.
-Thats what the Arm guard is for.
-To protect your forarm.
-This is not something you must have, but can be a good thing if you are scared of hitting yourself.
+Shooting archery can hurt, especially when the bow string hits your forearm.
+That’s what the Arm guard is for.
+To protect your forearm.
+This is not something you must have, but it can be good if you are scared of hitting yourself.

-Its not dangerous to hit yourself with the string, but it can hurt.
-If you are not sure if you want to purchase one or not.
-Buy the bow, arrow and target first then test out if you think a arm guard is needed or not.
+It’s not dangerous to hit yourself with the string, but it can hurt.
+Suppose you are not sure if you want to purchase one or not.
+Buy the bow, arrow, and target first, then test if you think an armed guard is needed.

 Here is the “classic” arm guard.
-Its great and at a very good price compared the quality it offers.
+It’s great and at a very good price compared to the quality it offers.

-I was debating on this, if it should be in the must have section or not.
+I was debating whether it should be in the must-have section or not.
 Let me explain why.
-Glove and finger tabs is protection for your fingers and hands.
-If you are going to shoot a lot having protection is very important!.
+Gloves and finger tabs are protection for your fingers and hands.
+If you are going to shoot a lot, having protection is very important!

-If you shoot for a long time (years) without finger protection you can get damage on your nervs.
-This can be really painful and can hinder you from doing certain everyday activites.
-I use gloves persnoally because they are a litle thicker than tabs and I just like them.
-I have a article here if you cant decide on what to buy.
+If you shoot for a long time (years) without finger protection, you can get damage your nerves.
+This can be painful and can hinder you from doing certain everyday activities.
+I use gloves because they are thicker than tabs, and I like them.
+I have an article here if you can’t decide what to buy.

-(Link to gloves on amazon) These are gloves I personally use and I find them to be great, just make sure to order the right size and you will be good.
+(Link to gloves on amazon) I use these gloves and find them great; make sure to order the right size, and you will be good.

-What is a Arrow Rest and do you need it?
+What is an Arrow Rest, and do you need it?

-Arrow rest is a must have if you buy a compound bow, but if you have a recurve like I sugest you to buy, then its not neccairy.
-Atleast in the start.
+Arrow rest is a must-have if you buy a compound bow, but if you have a recurve like I suggest you buy, then it’s not necessary.
+At least in the start.

-A arrow rest is for “holding” your arrow.
-If you dont have one you will find yourself placing it on top of your holding hand, which works.
-If your bow has a arrow rest included, well then you are set.
+An arrow rest is for “holding” your arrow.
+If you don’t have one, you will place it on your holding hand, which works.
+If your bow has an arrow rest included, you are set.

-After using your bow for a while you will start seeing thread on your string.
+After using your bow for a while, you will start seeing a thread on your string.
 You need to fix this!
-You wont have to worry about this in the very start, but its something you will need in the near future, the string wax.
+You won’t have to worry about this at the very start, but you will need the string wax shortly.

-When you use your bow your string will start to be worn out, thats when you should use the string wax.
+When you use your bow, your string will start to be worn out; that’s when you should use the string wax.
 Using the string wax is simple, just put some of it on your thumb and pointing finger and rub it on your string.
-Rub it back and forth untill your fingers start to heat up.
-Thats because you need some heat source to make the wax stick on the right way.
+Rub it back and forth until your fingers start to heat up.
+That’s because you need some heat source to stick the wax correctly.

 Do You Need A Sight For Archery

-After shooting a while without a sight and your accuracy have improved a lot, you want to concider a sight.
-A sight can make it easier for you to shoot more accurate.
-This is not something you need, you can shoot very well without it.
+After shooting a while without sight and your accuracy improved, you want to consider a sight.
+A sight can make it easier for you to shoot more accurately.
+This is not something you need; you can shoot very well without it.

-What is a String Whisker Silencers and Do You Need It?
+What is a String Whisker Silencer, and Do You Need It?

-Silencer has the same function as the name, it silences the string.
-This is not something you will need when you are practising in your backyard, but if you are going to hunt its something that can really benefit you.
+Silencer has the same function as the name; it silences the string.
+This is not something you will need when practicing in your backyard, but it can benefit you if you are going to hunt.

 Quiver, Do you need it?

-A quiver is also a luxuary item in my eyes.
-Its great to have if you can afford it, but you can start shooting archery well without it.
-A quiver is a bag you strap on your back to carry your arrows in a more practical way.
-It also makes the time picking up arrows and shooting them faster.
+A quiver is also a luxury item in my eyes.
+It’s great if you can afford it, but you can start shooting Archery well without it.
+A quiver is a bag you strap on your back to carry your arrows more practically.
+It also makes time to pick up arrows and shoot them faster.
 It will save you time and discomfort, but it is also an extra cost.

-The reason I wrote this article is because there are a lot of beginners asking if its expensive to start practising archery and the answer is no. The price I resulted with was 360 USD and this can be a lot for some people, but in my calculation I used HIGH quality equipement which you can use for years or your lifetime.
+I wrote this article because many beginners ask if it’s expensive to start practicing Archery, and the answer is no. The price I resulted with was 360 USD, which can be a lot for some people, but in my calculation, I used HIGH-quality equipment, which you can use for years or your lifetime.

-I hope you found this guide helpfull, please leave a comment if there is anything you want me to change or you found this guide helpfull.
-It means a lot, thanks for reading and have a awesome day with a lot archery shooting!
+I hope you found this guide helpful; please comment if there is anything you want me to change or if you found this guide helpful.
+It means a lot; thanks for reading, and have an awesome day with a lot of archery shooting!

-So here is what you actually need and how much it would cost you.
+So here is what you need and how much it would cost you.